 When materials get hot they expand.
 Thus for an emulsion, heating is a useful thing.
 However, when water gets hot its evaporation rate increases enormously.
-If the water leaves the emulsion, the asphalt droplets get closer together and can go back to asphalt cement.
-If any part of the emulsion gets hotter than 200°F (95°C), localized boiling may occur causing the droplets back to asphalt cement.
+If the water leaves the emulsion, the asphalt droplets get closer together which can return the emulsion to asphalt cement.
+This can occur if any part of the emulsion gets hotter than 200° F (95° C).